-When a team is behind in a basketball game, time becomes a serious factor several minutes before the final buzzer.
-What typically happens is that the team’s normal style of play gives way to an accelerated pace and intense pressure to regain the ball and score points.
+When a team is behind in a basketball game, time becomes a critical factor several minutes before the final buzzer.
+What typically happens is that the team’s normal style of play gives way to an accelerated pace and intense pressure to get the ball and score points.
 The ecological crisis is roughly analogous.
 We’re losing a game called “human survival,” and time is now a critical factor.
 Any strategy for resolving the crisis must therefore incorporate a sense of extreme urgency and a fixed deadline for decisive action.
-I use the “point of no return” concept to address these imperatives.
+I use the “point of no return” concept to address these existential imperatives.

 The phrase “point of no return” (PONR) originated as a technical term in aviation.
 There it means the point in a flight where an aircraft lacks sufficient fuel to return to its starting airport.
 This piquant image became a metaphor for the irrevocable commitment to a course of action.
 In the environmental arena PONR refers to a degree of ecosystem degradation where environmental repair has become futile and collapse is inevitable.
 If the health of this ecosystem is central to human survival, then reaching its PONR implies an unavoidable human die-off and possibly our extinction.
 The following diagram is intended to clarify this concept and to distinguish it from a tipping point.

 The graph traces the environmental integrity of an ecosystem from the pre-industrial period into the future.
 This integrity gradually declines due to the rapid expansion of humankind’s economic activities.
 At a certain point, positive feedbacks are activated and the ecosystem’s internal dynamics strongly accentuate the human influence.
 This is a tipping point.
-Although such an event is dangerous, it does not necessarily imply collapse.
+Although such an event is extremely dangerous, it does not necessarily imply collapse.
 If humankind acts quickly and effectively, it may be possible to reverse the damage and return to prior conditions.

 In many cases, however, there is only a limited time window for human action once a tipping point has been reached.
 This is shown in the graph above.
 If this window is missed, positive feedbacks will overwhelm even our best remedial efforts and collapse will ensue.
 This is the point of no return, or PONR.